Paleo Stuffed Peppers

 While that cooks, slice peppers in half.
-Remove seeds.
-Place peppers on a baking sheet and drizzle with olive oil.
+Then, remove seeds.
+Place peppers on a baking sheet.
+Drizzle with olive oil.

 Stuff each pepper with chicken pineapple mixture.
 Bake for 20 to 25 minutes or until peppers have softened.
 For extra crispy peppers, broil on high for 2 minutes.

 Finally, remove pan from oven.
 Garnish with chopped green onions before serving.